-The position of Vice-Chair will be elected by a majority of the Board at the first meeting of the applicable calendar year during the term of the Board.
-The Vice-Chair will serve for a two-year term and until a successor is elected.
+The position of Vice-Chair will be elected by a majority of the Board at the first meeting of the applicable calendar year during the first year and third year of the Board term.
+A Vice-Chair will serve for a two-year term and until a successor is elected.
 A Board Member may not serve as Vice-Chair for more than 3 consecutive (two year) terms.
-In the absence of the Chair, the Vice-Chair will preside and will have all of the Chair's powers and responsibilities.
+In the absence of the Chair, Vice-Chair will preside and will have all of the Chair's powers and responsibilities.
 If circumstances warrant, an additional Vice-Chair may be elected at any time during the Board term for a period that matches the Chair and Vice-Chair.